Haukilahti: Commercial services

 The shopping centre Länsiviitta was opened in Haukilahti in 1990.
-The shopping centre includes an S-market grocery store.
-To the north of the shopping centre is Haukilahti's old shopping centre, hosting a Kotipizza restaurant and restaurant Rioni serving Georgian cuisine.
+The shopping centre includes an S-market grocery store at the premises of the former Alepa and Spar stores.
+To the north of the shopping centre is Haukilahti's old shopping centre, which has hosted a Kotipizza restaurant and restaurant Rioni serving Georgian cuisine.

 The grocery store K-Market Sorsakivi was opened in Haukilahti in 1968.
 There is also a SOL laundry service on the same premises.

+At the top of Haukilahti's most prominent landmark, the Haukilahti water tower, at 76 metres above ground, is the panorama restaurant Haikaranpesä (Finnish for "stork's nest") with 150 customer places.
+The Haukilahti marina hosts the restaurants Haukilahden ranta and Haukilahden paviljonki, which also hosts the office of the boating club Espoon Merenkävijät (EMK).
+On the Mellsten beach is the seasonal café Café Mellsten, with 60 customer places indoors and 320 on the terrace.
+The shopping centre Länsiviitta hosts the restaurants Tokka Pizza and E.T.
+Charlie.
+The 1978 office building near Haukilahdensolmu hosted the office of Norilsk Nickel in 2018.
+The building also hosted an office of the Talvivaara mining company before the company went bankrupt in 2018.
+The building is nowadays known as the AHTI Business Park and has previously served as the head office of the company Datasaab-Valmet.

 Haukilahti Society

 The local association of Haukilahti, the Haukilahti Society (Finnish: Haukilahden Seura, Swedish: Gäddvikssällskapet) was founded between 1964 and 1965, when the district was changing from a small villa resort to a residential suburb.
 The society was active up to the 1970s but as key persons died activity waned for several years.
 Activity was resurrected by the early 1980s, and the society has organised various kinds of activity in the area, such as public events and inhabitant activity.
 It has also given scholarships to nearby schools, published the Haukilahden Viesti magazine and had an effect on the zoning and construction plans in the area.
 Nowadays the Haukilahti Society is part of the union of local associations in Espoo and of the Finnish home area union.
 Membership of the society has ranged from one hundred to two hundred.